-The Computing Services Centre operates a Honeywell dual DPS 8/52C mainframe computer.
-Its operating system, Control Program 6 (CP6), manages a main memory of 12 millions characters (bytes), secondary disk storage of 1.3 billion characters and two front end communication processors handling presently 60 concurrent on-line users in time-sharing mode.
+The Computing Centre operates a Honeywell dual DPS 8/52C mainframe computer.
+Its operating system, Control Program 6" (CP 6) manages a main memory of 12 million characters (bytes), secondary disk storage of 2.4 billion characters and two front end communication processors which handle currently approximately 120 users in a time-sharing mode.